 Try it, and you’ll probably want it any time you have a seafood dinner.

 Some people like to add a little kick to their dips and sauces.
 If this is you, try tartar sauce with horseradish or hot sauce.
 I enjoy a spicy tartar sauce, but when I make it for others, I typically leave it out.

 As I already mentioned, you don’t need many ingredients, and this is a really easy tartar sauce recipe.
 In fact, you can get by with only three or four simple ingredients that you probably have in your fridge.

-You can also add cayenne, Old Bay seasoning, dill, Italian seasoning blend, or any other seasonings you enjoy.
+You can also add cayenne, Old Bay seasoning, dill, Italian seasoning blend, ground black pepper, or any other seasonings you enjoy.

 Also, if you prefer dill pickles or dill relish over sweet, swap them out.
 Or you might want to mix a little of both to add even more depth of flavor.
 You can even add pickle juice if you want.